United States Army Military District of Washington

 The United States Army Military District of Washington (MDW) is one of nineteen major commands of the United States Army.
-Its headquarters are located at Fort Lesley J. McNair in Washington, D.C.
+It is headquartered in Fort Lesley J. McNair in Washington, D.C.
 The missions of the units in the Military District of Washington include ceremonial tasks as well as a combat role in the defense of the National Capital Region.

 Besides Fort McNair, the following installations are included under the umbrella of the MDW's command: